HackYourFutureBelgium/working-with-code/week-1/README.md

 ## Assignments

 Your homework this week is all about getting ready for a successful time at HYF.
-Without drowning in code you'll start learning to:
+Without drowning in code you will ...

 * Organize your computer so your work doesn't get lost in random folders
 * Practice the homework submission process
 * Get acquainted with Git, GitHub and GitKraken
 * Send your first pull request to an open source project
 * Practice writing code on VSC with linting, auto-formatting & live preview.
-* Become aware of when you changed what, with a little help from GitLens
+* Learn to push & pull your code between your computer and GitHub

 There are 5 assignments, 2 on your computer and 3 on GitHub: